tamanna932/training_diary/week2.md

 # Day-8
 imbalance class - in categorial col we have multile values so if we have imbalnced data means one category has more values than other

-example the column that ML model predicts we check that type - movie or tv show labelencoder  0 or 1 tv show has values 1400 and movie has values 200 so it is imbalanced we have various balancing techniques
+example- the column that ML model predicts we check that type - movie or tv show labelencoder  0 or 1 tv show has values 1400 and movie has values 200 so it is imbalanced we have various balancing techniques